-- Mr. Haley The amounts in the table above reflect the value of the deferred compensation contribution made to Mr. Haley on January 1, 2019 under the terms of his Amended Agreement, including interest accrued on the contribution as of December 31, 2019, which would have received automatic full vesting acceleration in each of these termination scenarios with vested amounts to be paid in accordance with the WTW Deferred Savings Plan (subject to the release of claims requirement in his Amended Agreement).
-Outstanding PSUs granted under the 2019 LTI Program on February 26, 2019, would not receive automatic vesting acceleration in the above termination scenarios per the terms of the applicable award agreement. - Messrs.
-Burwell, Wickes, Hess and Gunn Outstanding PSUs granted under the 2019 LTI Program on July 20, 2019, the 2018 LTI Program on July 20, 2018 and the 2017 LTI Program on July 20, 2017 or October 2, 2017 (as applicable) would not receive automatic vesting acceleration in the above termination scenarios per the terms of the applicable award agreements. - Awards granted under the 2012 Plan will vest based on the participant's continued service.
+- Retirement (Column C) Mr. Haley, Ms. Gebauer, Mr. Hess and Mr. Wickes would be eligible for retirement treatment of their outstanding equity awards (2020 LTI PSUs and 2019 LTI PSUs for Mr. Haley and 2020 LTI PSUs, 2019 LTI PSUs and 2018 LTI PSUs for Ms. Gebauer and Messrs.
+Hess and Wickes), per terms of the respective programs.
+In the event of the executive's termination of service on December 31, 2020 and prior to the vesting date due to a qualifying retirement (as defined in the applicable award agreements), the earned PSUs under each award shall vest on the respective vesting date, subject to the executive's compliance with the restrictive covenants and other obligations contemplated in the applicable award agreement.
+The amounts shown in column C of the above table are intended to reflect the potential value of outstanding equity awards that each NEO could receive on the respective vesting date for each award, in accordance with retirement treatment, and are based on the following assumptions: (i) target performance for the 2020 LTI PSUs and 2019 LTI PSUs and (ii) actual performance determined for the 2018 LTI PSUs (as detailed in the section entitled "- Outstanding Equity Awards at Fiscal Year-End").
+Note that while the values related to 2020 LTI PSUs and 2019 LTI PSUs have been estimated at target for purposes of the above table, the actual number of PSUs earned under each of these awards may differ and would be determined following the end of the respective performance period based on the applicable program performance criteria. - All Other Termination Scenarios In all other termination scenarios, outstanding PSUs granted under the 2020 LTI Program, the 2019 LTI Program and the 2018 LTI Program would not receive automatic vesting acceleration per the terms of the applicable award agreements\. - \ Awards granted under the 2012 Plan will vest based on the participant's continued service.
 However, in the event of a participant's termination of employment due to death or permanent disability, the Committee has the discretion to deem the performance conditions relating to all or a portion of the unvested PSUs to be attained up to the target level (i.e., 100%) and accelerate the time-based vesting of all or a portion of the earned performance shares.
 The Committee may also apply this same discretion in connection with a participant's termination for any other reason except during the first year of vesting for awards that are subject to the minimum one-year vesting requirement.